Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Click here to see all Messages and Alerts for U.S. Visitors to Kazakhstan.

-• Air Astana and FlyArystan have temporarily suspended flights between Russia and Kazakhstan.
-While other airlines may continue to operate routes between Russia and Kazakhstan, it is important to note that U.S. government personnel are prohibited from traveling for official duties on Kazakhstani airlines without prior approval, except for Air Astana and FlyArystan, due to safety concerns.
+• While Air Astana and FlyArystan have suspended flights between Russia and Kazakhstan, other airlines may continue to fly between the two countries.
+U.S. government personnel are prohibited from using Kazakhstani airlines for official travel without prior approval, except for Air Astana and FlyArystan, due to safety concerns.
 For more information about travel, see Kazakhstan’s Country Information Page.

 • U.S. Citizens with expired passports will not be admitted to Kazakhstan, including for transit.